 Chlamydia is one of the most common sexually transmitted infections.
-If you are pregnant and have been diagnosed with chlamydia, you are probably also very concerned about the possible consequences to you unborn baby.
-It should also be noted that pregnant women with untreated chlamydia infection have a higher risk of stillbirth, premature birth, miscarriage or other complications.
+If you are pregnant and have been diagnosed with chlamydia, you are probably also very concerned about the possible consequences to your unborn baby.
+It should also be noted that pregnant women with untreated chlamydia infection have a higher risk of stillbirth, premature birth, miscarriage, or other complications.
 So, the first thing you should do is contacting your doctor, so that the proper treatment is prescribed.

 |This is the most effective selection that can detect the most common STD’s (sexually transmitted diseases).
 We pride ourselves on stocking only the very highest quality products.
 This, in turn, makes our bundle one of the best choices for all of your STD testing needs.
 We stock tests made specifically for Chlamydia, Gonorrhea, Genital Herpes and Syphilis.
 Our support team are on hand to help you make the right decision for all of your STD testing needs.
 Why waste money on tests that are not going to be effective?.|